jalapeno/SRv6_dCloud_Lab/lab_7/lab_7-guide.md

 ./tcpdump.sh xrd01-xrd05
 ```

-### Data Sovereignty Service
+### Data Sovereignty Path

-The Data Sovereignty Service will calculate an SR/SRv6 encapsulation instruction for sending traffic over a path from a source to a given destination that avoids a specified country supplied in the rome.json or amsterdam.json file.
+The Data Sovereignty service enables the user or application to steer their traffic through a path or geography that is considered safe per legal guidelines or other regulatory framework.
+In our case the "DS" service allows us to choose a country (or countries) to avoid when transmitting traffic from a source to a given destination.
+The country to avoid is specified as a country code in the rome.json and amsterdam.json files.
+In our testing we've specified that traffic should avoid France (FRA). xrd06 is located in Paris, so all requests to the DS service should produce a shortest-path result that avoids xrd06.

 The procedure for testing/running the Data Sovereignty Service is the same as the one we followed with Least Utilized and Low Latency Path.

 1. SR on Rome VM:
 ```
-../cleanup_rome_routes.sh
+./cleanup_rome_routes.sh
-python3 jalapeno.py -f rome.json -e sr -s ll
+python3 jalapeno.py -f rome.json -e sr -s ds
-ping 10.101.1.1 -i .4
+ping 10.101.2.1 -i .4
 ```
 2. SRv6 on Rome VM:
 ```
 ./cleanup_rome_routes.sh
-python3 jalapeno.py -f rome.json -e srv6 -s ll
+python3 jalapeno.py -f rome.json -e srv6 -s ds
 ping 10.101.2.1 -i .4
 ```
 3. tcpdump on XRD VM:
 ```
-./tcpdump.sh xrd06-xrd07
+./tcpdump.sh xrd04-xrd07
-./tcpdump.sh xrd05-xrd06
+./tcpdump.sh xrd04-xrd05
 ./tcpdump.sh xrd01-xrd05
 ```

 ## Amsterdam VM
-## POC host-based SRv6 and SR-MPLS SDN using the VPP dataplane
+### POC host-based SRv6 and SR-MPLS SDN using the VPP dataplane
 In our lab the Amsterdam VM represents a content server whose application owners wish to provide optimal user experience, while balancing out the need for bulk content replication.
 They've chosen to use VPP as their host-based SR/SRv6 forwarding engine, and have subscribed to the network services made available by our Jalapeno system.

 Like the Rome VM, Amsterdam has the same python client that can query Jalapeno for SR/SRv6 path data, and then program its local VPP dataplane with ip route with SR/SRv6 encapsulation.